Competition isn’t always a bad thing.

 Why is this important?
 Because it can sharpen your targeting and customer persona.
-Compare where you traffic mostly comes from and where other brands in your market receive theirs from.
+Compare where your traffic mostly comes from and where other brands in your market receive theirs from.

-This displays what site users visited before landing on the competitors website.
-A.K.A, where their getting traffic from.
+This displays what site users visited before landing on the competitor’s website.
+A.K.A, where they’re getting traffic from.

 The above stats are for Amazon.
 Did you expect that 4.1% of their users would be from YouTube?
 Use this data to improve where you drive traffic from.

 While website tools are useful, nothing beats a browser extension you can use on the fly.

 SimilarWeb is a free Google Chrome extension that you can run on any website to unlock its stats.

 Simply open the website of any competitor and click the SimilarWeb icon in the top right of your browser.

 The overview displays monthly visits, bounce rate, and other in-sightly metrics.
 Navigating over to the sources tab, you can see a detailed breakdown of where competitors’ traffic is coming from.